 Need to know

-- Our experts gave the $16 Kmart stainless-steel non-stick frypan one of the top scores in our recent review of frypans from leading brands Tefal, Scanpan, Jamie Oliver and more
+- Our experts gave the $16 Kmart frypan one of the top scores in our test, which also reviewed leading brands such as Tefal, Scanpan, Jamie Oliver and more

 - Premium brands also performed well in our tests, while another Kmart frypan performed poorly.
 Our experts recommend checking our reviews before you buy

 - The best type of frypan for you will depend on your personal preference and what you'll be using it for

 A good frypan is a must for every cook's kitchen, for everything from scrambling eggs to cooking a golden batch of pancakes or searing a steak.
 You might be using it every day, so it's important to find one that you love to cook with and that will last the distance.

 But, for what seems like a simple, straightforward purchase, there's an eye-watering amount of options to choose from, all at wildly different prices.
 With options ranging from as little as $10 or $15 up to more than $350 (for a premium brand such as Scanpan), how do you know how much you really need to spend?

 It's important to find one that you love to cook with and that will last the distance